 “The comptroller broke the law by withholding payroll funds from the Orange County Supervisor of Elections.
 The court found that the supervisor had a clear legal right to the funds, and the comptroller had an indisputable duty to disburse them.”

-The first motion authorizes the county mayor and comptroller to take necessary steps to ensure Supervisor of Elections employees are paid.
-The second directs the elections office to cancel a $1.1 million contract with the nonprofit Central Florida Foundation and return the funds.
+On Tuesday, Dec.
+17, Orange County commissioners passed two motions aimed at addressing what the county comptroller says is persistent overspending by Gilzean.
+The first motion authorized the county mayor and comptroller to take necessary steps to ensure Supervisor of Elections employees are paid.
+The second directed the elections office to cancel a $1.1 million contract with the nonprofit Central Florida Foundation and return the funds.

 Gilzean denies any wrongdoing and claims the county illegally withheld funds.